Looking for funding to make energy efficiency home improvements, or reduce your energy bills?

 What does it offer?

-The scheme provides up to £7,500 to help cover the cost of installing one of three low carbon heating systems:
+The scheme provides up to £7,500 to help cover the cost of installing one of the below low carbon heating systems:

 - air source heat pump (£7,500 grant)